Looking to implement smooth parallax scrolling? Here are the best jQuery parallax scrolling plugins and tutorials to get started in no time.

 Sara Vieira although a great developer, doesn’t mess around with complex code or terminology when it comes to topics like parallax.
 She prefers to create a simple technique for achieving the desired result, and lets you experiment with the code she has shared at your own pace.
 You will be experimenting with the big three: JS, HTML, and CSS.
 The best way to experiment would be on a local web server, or in a separate folder on your live server, and see what kind of results you can achieve this way.

-What’s nice about this tutorial, is that it’s already implemented in the page that you are viewing, so really there isn’t much of a need to explain in written text, but rather give an example in the form of live code.
+What’s nice about this tutorial, is that it’s already implemented in the page you are viewing, so really there isn’t much of a need to explain in written text, but rather give an example in the form of live code.
 You can grab the HTML/CSS snippet and combine it with the jQuery snippet to achieve the same parallax effect that the page you are viewing has.
-With a little description (comment) snippets available on the right side of each of the code snippets.
+A little description (comment) snippets are available on the right side of each code snippet.

 Ultimately, you want to rely on CSS as much as possible.
 CSS means far better performance, and less hassle of dealing with dynamic languages like jQuery.
 What you have here is a simple CSS snippet that will parallax your content containers and make the content experience much more rich, with a great performance benchmark.